harrisonmuskat/P1/README.md

 TBD

 ## Description
 This is a 'personal website' of sorts that demonstrates capability with the course prerequisites and the ability to have our local servers and git setup working properly.
+I have been having trouble getting the final product pushed to PagodaBox.

 ## Other details
 N/A